Are you a Canadian resident or citizen and wondering who needs a US bank account?

 You’ll also enjoy unlimited free transactions and an interest rate between 0 to 0.1% depending on the size of your account balance.
 You can link the two accounts with the TD U.S. Dollar Visa Card, although it comes with a $39 U.S. annual fee (this fee is waived with a Borderless Plan account).

 - Unlimited free transactions

 - You’ll qualify for an annual credit card rebate.

 - You will enjoy a 10% discount on the TD Travel Medical Insurance cost.

 - All your fees will be in US dollars.

 - You have limited transaction types.
 You cant use your account for ATM withdrawals, bill payments, or debit purchases.

-How to Open an Account: You can open either of these TD accounts online or at a local branch.
+You can open either of these TD accounts online or at a local branch.

 Canadian Imperial Bank of Commerce (CIBC) offers only one form of US dollar account- The CIBC USD Personal Account.
 It is similar to TD’s personal chequing account and is usually requested by individuals and not Canadian businesses.